-Rabobank Nederland's functions within Rabobank Group can be broadly divided into several areas.
+Rabobank Nederland's functions within the Rabobank Group can be broadly divided into several areas.
 Traditionally, an important task of Rabobank Nederland has been its function as a bankers' bank.
 Another important task is to provide service to the local Rabobanks in the form of support, advice and guidance.
-Rabobank Nederland negotiates rights in the name of the local Rabobanks and enters into commitments on their behalf, provided that such commitments have the same implications for all local Rabobanks (for instance, the entering into of collective labour agreements on behalf of the local Rabobanks).
-Furthermore, Rabobank Nederland is entrusted with the supervision of the local Rabobanks pursuant to the provisions of the Financial Supervision Act

-(Wet op het financieel toezicht).
+Rabobank Nederland negotiates rights in the name of the local Rabobanks and enters into commitments on their behalf, provided that such commitments have the same implications for all local Rabobanks (for instance, the entering into collective labour agreements on behalf of the local Rabobanks).
+Furthermore, Rabobank Nederland is entrusted with the supervision of the local Rabobanks pursuant to the provisions of the Financial Supervision Act (Wet op het financieel toezicht).
 Finally, Rabobank Nederland operates its own banking business, both complementary to and independent of the business of the local Rabobanks and is the holding company of various subsidiaries.

-Through mergers, the number of local Rabobanks has decreased from 153 at 31 December 2008, to 147 at 31 December 2009 and to 141 at 31 December 2010.
 The local Rabobanks are organised as cooperative entities under the laws of the Netherlands and draw all of their members from their customers.
-At 31 December 2010, the local Rabobanks had approximately 1,801,000 members.
+Through mergers, the number of local Rabobanks has decreased from 188 at December 31, 2006, to 174 at December 31, 2007, to 153 at December 31, 2008.
+At December 31, 2008, the local Rabobanks had approximately 1,707,000 members.
 Members of the local Rabobanks do not make capital contributions to the local Rabobanks and are not entitled to the equity of the local Rabobanks.
 Members are not liable for any obligations of the local Rabobanks.